-- Give your brain some down time.
-Take 3 to 5 minute breaks from mentally challenging tasks.
+- Give your brain some downtime.
+Take 3 to 5-minute breaks from mentally challenging tasks.
 Take them regularly.
 Relax your brain and clear your mind during these times.
 It’ll help to rejuvenate your brain and set you up for the next session of mental activity.

 - Focus deeply, without distraction.
 This is the same as Newport’s deep work.
 Turn off your phone and email and devote your attention to the task at hand.
-Your accuracy, speed and innovation will increase.
+Your accuracy, speed, and innovation will increase.

-Multitasking is widely thought to be a way of getting more things done, more efficiently and more effectively.
-Employers also seem to think that multitasking is a benefit in the workplace.
+Multitasking is widely thought to be a way of getting more things done, more efficiently, and effectively.

-But this is not true.
-Increasing evidence is showing that single-tasking, focusing on one thing at a time, produces better results.
-We can be more productive, efficient and innovative with single-tasking.
+Increasing evidence is showing that single-tasking, focusing on one thing at a time, produces better results—we can be more productive, efficient, and innovative with single-tasking.

-Multitasking can be harmful, causing cognitive overload, stress and eventual mental decline.
-Our brains were simply not designed for multi-tasking.
+Multitasking can be harmful, causing cognitive overload, stress, and eventual mental decline.
+Our brains were simply not designed for multitasking.

-Is it time to do more single-tasking in your life?
+So, is it time to do more single-tasking in your life?